Process

 Food Rescue Us

-Food Rescue Us is entirely volunteer based.
-They pick up food donations from local donors (grocers,
+Food Rescue Us is an entirely volunteer based organization, picking up food donations from local donors

-food “rescue” this way the food is given a purpose before being turned into “waste.”
+based.
+Their mission is focused on food “rescue,” this way the it’s given a purpose before being

 User Journey Map

-Due to time constraints, I focused on Corrina’s Journey through Second Life Composting.
+Due to time constraints, I focused on designing for Corrina’s user needs for Second Life Composting.

-Her journey follows a procedure for when she has ingredients to cook but doesn’t know what to do with them.
+Her journey follows a procedure, starting with when she has ingredients to cook but is unsure about what to

-She ends up looking stuff up hoping someone’s been in a similar situation and has already solved her
+do with them.
+She ends up looking up advice online, hoping someone else has been in a similar situation and

 “waste.”